 Like the very wise Bruce Lee once said, be like water, and he was so right.
 In travel, just like in Wing Chun and his very own Jeet Kun Do, it is so important that you remain flexible and open to new possibilities and experiences.

 When you set off on your own backpacking adventure you will meet so many interesting new people, see so many interesting new things and have so many new experiences you never even imagined thrust upon you that it makes it impossible to fit everything into an already packed itinerary.

 Don’t get me wrong I understand the urge to see as much as you can and tick off all the must see sights on your trip, especially if you have limited time in any given place, and I agree that any gap year or backpacking trip does require some planning.

 I have had some of my best travel experiences completely by accident, completely unplanned, simply because I was willing to change my plans at the last second and go with a gut decision.

 I could have panicked and got all stressed, but I simply ditched my already rough itinerary, postponed my visit to Ko Chang for a bit and headed for Siem Reap instead.
-I had no guide book for Cambodia, no prior research or clue of what was there, and it ended up being one of the absolute highlights of an already amazing trip!
+I had no guide book for Cambodia, no prior research or clue of what was there, I just figured it out as I went along and it ended up being one of the absolute highlights of an already amazing trip!